dionyziz/ting/etc/spec/SPECIFICATION.md

 visiting a ting URL:

 1. The channel name is at least 1 character and at most 20.
-2. The nickname must consist of only the following characters:
+2. The channel name must consist of only the following characters:
  - The lower-case and upper-case latin characters a-z and A-Z.
  - The numbers 0-9.
  - The symbols _ . -